dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 }
 ```

-Consider an assignment to a primary parameter which occurs in the
+A compile-time error occurs if an assignment to a primary parameter occurs
-initializing expression of a non-late instance variable, or in the
+in the initializing expression of a non-late instance variable, or in the
 initializer list of the body part of a primary constructor.
-In this
-situation, a compile-time error occurs.

 *This includes expressions like `p++` where the assignment is implicit.
 The rule only applies for non-late variables because the primary parameters